6 Mid-Century Kitchen Design IdeasMarch 9, 2023

 4. Pick the Right Color Palette

 Mid-century homes are often known for their specific color palettes.
-Greens and browns are often seen in mid-century kitchens.
+Greens and browns are often seen in mid-century modern color schemes, and are popular in kitchens.
 However, you can also opt for a mustard yellow, bright teal, navy, and burnt orange.

 But if you want a modern twist to your mid-century kitchen, update your color palette.
 Try a combination of dark gray and light mint green.
 Blending this color palette with a mid-century design will give you the best of both worlds.
 Keeping the decor theme in mind is an important thing to consider when choosing interior paint colors for your home.